Amit-netizen/cuda-mpi-karatsuba-parallelization/README.md

 | 4     | 14.758                  | 3.711              | 4.0     |
 | 5     | 14.779                  | 5.355              | 2.7     |

-* **MPI Speedup:** MPI implementation achieved speedups ranging from 2.7 to 8.6 times compared to the sequential version, demonstrating the benefits of parallel processing on a CPU. [cite: 2]
+* **MPI Speedup:** MPI implementation achieved speedups ranging from 2.7 to 8.6 times compared to the sequential version, demonstrating the benefits of parallel processing on a CPU.

 ### CUDA Parallelization Results